andrewcottam/web_apps/tree-detection/README.md

 ```

 # Deploying
-There are issues with building and Git ignoring some of the build files.
-So do this to deploy:
+Web_apps is deployed on GitHub on the gh-pages branch which is build automatically on a push.
+First, you have to build the code for deployment (using Vite):

 ```
 cd tree-detection
 npm run build
 ```
-And then commit and push
+Then commit and push